 - Easier to use

-- Less margin for error in shot placement
+- There is less margin for error in shot placement

 - Greater range

-- Much less moving parts and equipment to worry about
+- There are much fewer moving parts and equipment to worry about

 These are just a few advantages to each method of hunting, many of which I have seen firsthand myself.
 As you can probably see, hunting with each of these weapons will drastically change your hunting experience.

 Do you want a surefire way of killing an animal once you find it?
-Then taking a rifle might make a better choice.
-Once you find an animal while bow hunting, the real challenge has only begun.
+Then, taking a rifle might make a better choice.
+The real challenge only begins once you find an animal while bow hunting.

-Or maybe you want to enjoy nature and some peace and quiet?
-Then a bow might be better, as the loud shots from a rifle could be avoided.
+Or maybe you want to enjoy nature and some peace?
+Then, a bow might be better, as the loud shots from a rifle could be avoided.

-While both methods of hunting are extremely different, they are still both hunting.
-The division that we see in today’s hunters over what weapon they are using shouldn’t carry much weight, as we are all hunters that are pursuing a common interest.
+While both hunting methods are extremely different, they are still hunting.
+The division we see in today’s hunters over their weapons shouldn’t carry much weight, as we are all hunters pursuing a common interest.

-As hunters, we should respect each other’s choices, even if they are different from our own.
+As hunters, we should respect each other’s choices, even if they differ from ours.

-If you were to ask me, I would recommend using both a bow and a rifle to hunt with (where allowed).
-The combination of using both weapons throughout my hunting season has not only afforded me much more time to get out and enjoy the woods, but it has also dramatically increased my success in the field.
+If you were to ask me, I would recommend hunting with both a bow and a rifle (where allowed).
+Using both weapons throughout my hunting season has afforded me much more time to get out and enjoy the woods and dramatically increased my success in the field.

-Both methods of hunting are so different that you get to enjoy both aspects of them throughout the hunting season, and it is often nice to change up your tactics throughout the season when switching from one weapon to another to avoid getting too frustrated or burnt out.
+Both hunting methods are so different that you enjoy both aspects throughout the season.
+Switching from one weapon to another can often be a good way to change up your tactics throughout the season to avoid getting too frustrated or burnt out.

-By including both a bow and a rifle into your hunting strategy and season this year, not only could you potentially have more tags and more success, but you could also enjoy much more time out in the field.
+By including both a bow and a rifle in your hunting strategy and season this year, you could potentially have more tags and success and enjoy much more time out in the field.
 Isn’t this the biggest reason that we hunt?

 Enjoying Your Type of Hunt